JugosGastricos/FCC-responsive-web-design/README.md

 # FreeCodeCamp's (new) Responsive Web Design Course

 Free Code Camp [(new) Responsive Web Design Course](https://www.freecodecamp.org/learn/2022/responsive-web-design) repo.

-It includes every project I made and I'm making in this course.
+Here lies every project I've been making in the RWD course.

+#### Note:
+Certification projects are the most important ones, where most new topics learnt in the course modules are applied in a one-off project.

 ### List of projects (for now):
 1. - [x] [Learn HTML by building a Cat Photo App](https://github.com/salvarez96/FCC-responsive-web-design/tree/main/New%20responsive%20web%20design%20course/First%20project)